 Every person’s lower gut produces a mix of “good” and “bad” bacteria.
 Bad bacteria negatively affect health well beyond the walls of the colon; in fact, recent research published in the New England Journal of Medicine and overseas reports that unhealthy bacteria promotes poor cardiovascular health and possibly obesity.
 More and more studies conclude every year that healthy gut bacteria levels promote boosted immunity, stronger bones, reduced discomfort from IBS and IBD and more.

 How Prebiotics Help

 Prebiotics won’t cure heart disease, obesity or cancer.
 They also won’t cure IBD or IBS.
 But prebiotics do act as a scientifically proven fertilizer of the “good” bacteria that do help fight these dangerous conditions.
-At the same time Prebiotin helps these health bacteria flourish, it also inhibits the production of disease-causing “bad” bacteria, thus improving overall wellness.
+At the same time, Prebiotin helps these healthy bacteria flourish, it also inhibits the production of disease-causing “bad” bacteria, thus improving overall wellness.

-Stay tuned in to the research results sure to confirm what many gastroenterologists already suspect: that a healthy lower gut means a healthier overall you.
+Stay tuned for the research results sure to confirm what many gastroenterologists already suspect: that a healthy lower gut means a healthier overall you.